Frijol/climate-change/entities.md

 * Lowell Wood: Worked at Livermore National Lab, weaponry for the Pentagon, and fringe science [Goodell, 112]
 * Ken Caldeira: Climate modeler at Stanford [Goodell, 10]
 * David Keith: Building a CO2 capturing machine at the University of Calgary [Goodell, 22]
-* James Lovelock: British scientist who created a device to measure CFCs ()
+* James Lovelock: British scientist who created a device to measure CFCs and came up with the concept of Gaia
+* [Edward Teller](https://en.wikipedia.org/wiki/Edward_Teller): Cold War scientist who built hydrogen bombs
+* Yoram Bauman: Reedie working towards carbon taxing in Washington state

 ## Companies
 * [Intellectual Ventures](http://www.intellectualventures.com/): company in Bellevue which works toward geoengineering (and other patentable things for money) [Goodell, 112]